servian/TechChallengeApp/readme.md

 ## Start server

-update `config.toml` with database settings
+update `conf.toml` with database settings

 `./TechTestApp updatedb` to create a database and seed it with test data